The clinical program offered in Fresno is designed to train students to be competent in nine broad areas:

 - Research and Evaluation prepares students to critically evaluate the research literature in service of clinical goals and to conduct applied research and program evaluation

 Professional Training and Internship

 The PsyD program emphasizes the integration of academic coursework with clinical practice.
-In order to integrate appropriate skills with material learned in the classroom, students typically participate in a professional training placement experience beginning in the first year.
-The professional training placement experiences completed prior to the full-time predoctoral internship are known as practicum experiences.
-The practica and internship constitute the professional training component of the program.
-Students complete their professional training requirements in community mental health centers, clinics, inpatient mental health facilities, medical settings, specialized service centers, rehabilitation programs, residential or day treatment programs, correctional facilities, and educational programs.
-Students are required to train in different settings each year, gaining experience with different populations in order to ensure a broad base of training.
+In order to integrate clinical skills with material learned in the classroom, students typically participate in a professional training placement beginning in the first year.
+Clinical training placements completed prior to the full-time predoctoral internship are known as practicum experiences.
+Students train in diverse settings, gaining experience with different populations in order to ensure a broad base of training.

-Fourth year students are responsible for obtaining an appropriate 1-year, full-time APA, APPIC, or CAPIC internship (up to 2080 hours) and are assisted in this process by the Office of Professional Training.
-During the time that students are completing their internship requirements, payment of the full internship fee is required.
-For many students, in the fourth year the internship stipend covers the costs of tuition and living expenses.
-Students who intern at the Golden State Psychological Internship Association (GSPIA), which is CSPP-supported, generally receive internship stipends of $15,000 or more.
-GSPIA makes every effort to ensure that internships for clinical doctorate students meet the licensing standards of the California Board of Psychology and other states.
+Fourth year students are responsible for obtaining an appropriate yearlong, full-time internship (2,000 hours) and are assisted in this process by our faculty and the Office of Professional Training.
+For many students in the fourth year, the internship stipend covers the costs of tuition and living expenses.
+The Golden State Psychological Internship Association, a consortium of local APA-accredited internship sites is administrated from the Alliant – Fresno campus.